Most parents do not struggle to explain kindness. They struggle to make it stick.

 • Thoughtful giving

-Can support creativity, sharing and giving.
+Elf Mates Toy Maker support creativity, sharing and giving.
+They are wonderful for:

 • Making cards